kvasdopil/food/README.md

 ## Project Status

 - Home route `/` server-redirects to `/feed`.
 - Feed route `/feed` displays a scrollable grid/list of recipes with pagination (20 per page), infinite scroll, and favorite functionality.
-Desktop shows up to 4 columns in a grid with gaps and shadows; mobile shows single-column full-width cards.
+Desktop shows up to 4 columns in a grid with gaps and shadows; mobile uses the `FeedCard` component with single-column full-width cards.
-- Tag filtering: Users can click tags to filter recipes, active filters are shown at the top, tags are clickable anchor links with hover effects, and filters persist in URL (`/feed?tags=vegetarian+italian`).
+- Tag filtering: Users can click tags on recipe cards to toggle filters.
+Active filters are displayed at the top of the feed with remove buttons.
+Filters persist in the URL using `+` separator (e.g., `/feed?tags=vegetarian+italian`).
+Tag filtering works on both desktop (`feed/page.tsx`) and mobile (`feed-card.tsx`) views.
 - Dynamic route `src/app/recipes/[slug]/page.tsx` handles metadata generation only; rendering is handled by the layout.
 - Layout `src/app/recipes/layout.tsx` manages the persistent carousel wrapper to prevent remounting during navigation, and includes a back-to-feed button in the top-left corner.
 - Navigation history checks use `document.referrer` to ensure same-origin navigation (prevents "about:blank" issues).
 Previous navigation is disabled/hidden when there's no same-origin history.